andydow311/GenerateSetofAgents/README.md

 # GenerateSetofAgents

 I am learning Golang and rereating a number of game theory problems to help me.
-This simple project simply uses the bufio and os lubraries to read an imput txt file and translate the text into Agent structs.
+This simple project simply uses the bufio and OS libraries to read an imput txt file and translate the text into Agent structs.

 To run: